 A licensed therapist can help you navigate the many emotions you’re feeling and offer tools to help you cope.
-You can also continue these conversations with your partner or a close friend or family member.
+You can also continue these conversations with your partner, a close friend, or family member.

 Pregnancy after miscarriage may not be what you expect.
 You may want to feel excited and happy, but end up feeling guilty or sad instead.
 Maybe you’re filled with anxiety about miscarrying again.
 Or maybe you’re just taking it all one day at a time.

-Some women find comfort in referring to their new pregnancy and baby as a “rainbow baby.”
+Some people find comfort in referring to their new pregnancy and baby as a “rainbow baby.”
 This term has been around for a while and is pretty popular online and on social media.

 In short: A rainbow baby is the colorful light after a dark and stormy time of loss.
-Using this term may help you reframe your experience and honor both the baby you lost and the baby you are carrying.
+Using this term may help you reframe your experience and honor both the baby you lost and the baby you’re carrying.

 Of course, you may also feel some guilt or pain in celebrating the birth of a rainbow baby.
-Mixed emotions are definitely part of the game.
+Mixed emotions are definitely part of the experience.
 You don’t have to go through this by yourself.
-Really.

 Your risk of anxiety and depression, particularly postpartum depression, is slightly